Michael001154/PackageInstaller/README.md

 This script currently only supports Debian.
 # Any future updates?
 Not at the moment as i am swamped with work i may later on add exception handling and checking for supported platform and that modules are installed along with supporting other platforms.
+# How do i contact you?
+Read my profile readme.md for Discord/Twitter or my bio for Twitter.